navinshahi/LaboursHub/README.md

 <h3>Key Features</h3>

-Labour Registration & Login: Labor professionals can register, log in, and update their profile details like name, skills, experience, and city.
+<h4>1.
+Labour Registration & Login:</h4> Labor professionals can register, log in, and update their profile details like name, skills, experience, and city.

-User Registration & Login: Normal users can create accounts, browse available laborers, and view profiles based on their selected city.
+<h4>2.
+User Registration & Login:</h4> Normal users can create accounts, browse available laborers, and view profiles based on their selected city.

 Profile Management: Each registered user or laborer can update their personal details and profile picture.